bookingactivities/booking-activities/readme.txt

 * Fix - Wrong locale was loaded on multilingual site (depending on site and users settings)
 * Fix - Dialogs looked glitchy on Chrome
 * Fix - Booking quantity was incorrect if multiple partial refunds were deleted at once in a WooCommerce order
-* Fix - Booking quantity wasn't correctly displayed on bookings list
+* Fix - Booking quantity wasn't correctly displayed on booking list
 * Fix - Min delay before event is no longer limited to a minimum of 1 day.
 Minimum is now 0 (no delay)
 * Fix - Do not display booking actions on "Pay for orders" pages
 * Lib - Updated FullCalendar to 3.6.0 and Moment JS to 2.19.0